aishanii/Web-Scraping-Selenium/README.md

 Task-5: Information on hospitals with chest and pulmonary specialty: https://www.indiahealthcare.org/?speciality=Chest%20%26%20Pulmonary

 Task-6: Finding the common drugs among the scraped data of three healthcare websites: one-mg, netmeds and pharmeasy.

+Task-7: Getting information about all the drugs from letters S-Z on the Healthgrades website. https://www.healthgrades.com/drugs/fda/a-z